 I’ve procrastinated on writing this blog post because frankly I’m just not cool enough.
 Like, seriously.
 Houston’s music scene is just waaaayy too cool for me.
 But lately I’ve been super into music and catching shows — from Lollapalooza to that one time I saw 4 shows in one weekend, like my own DIY music fest.
 All this to say, I feel like less of a poser now putting this together.

 WOMH tends to be a tad overpriced, there, I said it.
 It’s definitely more than a cover charge.
-I think my RKS tickets (which sold out) were like $30-$40.
+I think tickets range between $30-$50.
 Ouch.
 Most of the unknown or niche bands start at $15 ($20 after fees).

 Poser Pro tips: Go early and Uber/Lyft.
 Parking is paid during a show, so may as well spend the money on a safe ride home.
 I love Raven Tower next door for pre or post concert drinks.
 If the show is on the lawn, bring a blanket and bug spray!

 You’re definitely going to seem some verrry under the radar bands here.
 The vibe of the near-midtown beer garden is super eclectic in general, from its soundless movies projected during non band times and all its hammocks and fun seating.
-Sometimes there’s a DJ, but every Wednesday there’s a jazz band and Tuesdays there are acoustic performances.
+Live music Wednesday through Sunday across three stages — one outside and two smaller settings inside!
+Alllll types of genres, so it’s very.

 Poser Pro tips: It’s free!
 I think… well, every show I’ve seen has been free and the bands have put out tip jars.
 They do have beer and wine at this bar.